A Principled Technologies report: Hands-on testing. Real-world results.

 In addition to intensive gaming and video editing workloads, we also ran a productivity benchmark.
 PassMark PerformanceTest gathers CPU, disk, memory, and 2D/3D graphics performance metrics before combining the individual component metrics to create a single, overall score, called the PassMark rating.
 The bigger the overall rating number, the faster the device.4 The Cinebench R23 multi-core benchmark measures system performance by completing common Cinema 4D tasks that tax multiple CPU cores and modern processor features.5

-Bar chart showing PassMark PerformanceTest 11 performance scores.
-Higher is better.
-The HP ZBook Firefly 14 G10 A Mobile Workstation PC has a score of 7,835.6, which is 10.0 percent higher than the Dell Precision 3480 Workstation score of 7,121.3.
+The HP ZBook Firefly 14 G10 A Mobile Workstation PC achieved a 10 percent higher PassMark rating than the Dell Precision 3480 Workstation.

-Bar chart showing Cinebench R23 multi-core performance scores.
-Higher is better.
-The HP ZBook Firefly 14 G10 A Mobile Workstation PC has a score of 14,594, which is 20.8 percent higher than the Dell Precision 3480 Workstation score of 12,076.
+In Cinebench R23 multi-core benchmark tests, the HP ZBook Firefly 14 G10 A scored 20.8 percent higher than the Dell Precision 3480.

 Battery life and efficiency results: The flexibility of an untethered workday